Free Employee Engagement Survey Template to Boost Productivity

 Turnover = (Employees who left ÷ Average number of employees) x 100

 Direct costs comprise severance pay, recruitment costs, and training costs for the new employee.
-Indirect costs are associated with reduced productivity, overworking of remaining staff, and potential customer dissatisfaction due to disruption in service.
+Indirect costs are associated with reduced productivity, overworking of remaining staff, and potential customer dissatisfaction due to service disruption.
 It’s also crucial to take into account the cost of losing high performers to other companies.

 Employee Turnover Rate Per Industry

 Employee turnover rates tend to vary significantly across different industries, as the labor statistics show.
 While some sectors, like hospitality, traditionally exhibit high turnover, others like finance and government organizations, generally display a lower rate.
-According to the latest labor statistics figures from September 2023, the hospitality industry has the highest monthly turnover rate at 6.6%, while the government sector has the lowest at 1.3%.
+According to the latest labor statistics figures from April 2025, the hospitality industry has the highest monthly staff turnover rate 5.8% followed by professional and business services at 4.6%.
+The government sector has the lowest overall turnover rate at 1.4%.

 How to Reduce Employee Turnover

-The overarching goal of most organizations is to decrease employee turnover.
+The overarching goal of most organizations is to increase retention.
 High turnover rates can disrupt the organizational rhythm, affect employee morale, and increase recruitment costs.
-Therefore, implementing employee retention strategies designed to improve the employee experience should be a priority.
+Therefore, implementing employee retention strategies designed to improve EX should be a priority.

 What’s Next?

-Let’s talk about how you can use Cerkl Broadcast to maximize engagement and employee retention and minimize employee turnover.
+So, how can you use Cerkl Broadcast to maximize engagement and employee retention and minimize employee turnover in your organization?

 FAQ